Important: This article is for Google Pay customers in Japan.

 - If you do see a check mark, but the cashier says the payment didn’t work:

-- Double-check that the store accepts mobile payments.
+- Double-check that the retailer accepts mobile payments.

 - Contact your bank to make sure your card is working right.